FrogBoss74/RealCatTranslator/README.md

 # RealCatTranslator
 Project in several phases to ultimately built an app that translate from human to cats and cats to human using deep learning algorithm
-For all cat lovers by Lea B and Herve B
+For all cat lovers by Lea B, Teo B and Herve B

 web site link: [here](https://frogboss74.github.io/RealCatTranslator/)

 [--> Current Status](https://github.com/FrogBoss74/RealCatTranslator/wiki/Collecting-cat-sounds)

+Help me to collect cat sounds either by recording your cat and droping the file in the drop box below or capturing sounds from Youtube videos using online [mp3fy here](https://mp3fy.com/) or any recording app on mobile (see how to name the file below)

 ## Introduction
 - Phase 1: Collection of cat sound samples in a specific format with annotation of the cat behaviour following a prescribed method for each predesignated designed behavours (eg hungry, don't bother me, etc.)